 Sweet Chestnuts: The Healthy, Wholesome Meal

-Chestnuts, as chestnuts are also called, are a popular snack in the cold season, when you can buy them on every other corner in cities.
+Chestnuts are a popular snack in the cold season, when you can buy them on every other corner in cities.
 And quite rightly so, because these hot delicacies are not only a great way to warm your fingers in winter, they also do a lot for our health.
 One could even say that a portion of these noble fruits is equivalent to a balanced wholefood meal.

-Origin and classification
+Origin and Classification

 The sweet chestnut tree originally comes from Asia Minor, where people used to eat roasted chestnuts with wine or simply with apples and curd cheese.
 Even in ancient times, these fruits were considered valuable.
 This continued into the Middle Ages, when Charlemagne promoted the cultivation of sweet chestnuts, as they had become a staple food for the population and also good concentrated feed for animals.

 Now the question arises as to why chestnuts are no longer of such great importance today.
 The answer lies in the discovery of America.
 When the potato came to Europe, the importance of sweet chestnuts diminished more and more.